Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Input modalities in End-to-End system

-\subsubsection{LiDAR}
+\subsection{LiDAR}

 Another significant input source in self-driving is the Light Detection and Ranging (LiDAR) sensor.
-LiDAR \cite{renz2022plantc121c,shao2023safetyc117,chen2022learning5orc98,chitta2022transfuserc116,hu2022st} is resistant to lighting conditions and offers accurate distance estimates.
+LiDAR \cite{Hu_2021_CVPR,Cai2021CarlLeadLE,Zeng2020DSDNetDS,hu2022st} is resistant to lighting conditions and offers accurate distance estimates.
 Compared to other perception sensors, LiDAR data is the richest and provides the most comprehensive spatial information.
 It utilizes laser light to detect distances and generates PointClouds, which are 3D representations of space where each point includes the $(x, y, z)$ coordinates of the surface that reflected the sensor's laser beam.
 When localizing a vehicle, generating odometry measurements is critical.
-Many techniques utilize LiDAR for feature mapping in Birds Eye View (BEV) \cite{hu2023planningoriented}, High Definition (HD) map \cite{hu2022st}, and Simultaneous Localization and Mapping (SLAM) \cite{bailey2006simultaneousc37}.
-These localization techniques can be categorized into registration-based methods, feature-based methods, and learning-based methods.
+Many techniques utilize LiDAR for feature mapping in Birds Eye View (BEV) \cite{hu2023planningoriented,jia2023think,shao2023reasonnet}, High Definition (HD) map \cite{hu2022st,zhang2022mmfn}, and Simultaneous Localization and Mapping (SLAM) \cite{bailey2006simultaneousc37}.
 Shenoi et al. \cite{shenoi2020jrmotc55} have shown that adding depth and semantics via LiDAR has the potential to enhance driving performance.
 Liang et al. \cite{liang2019multic76,liang2018deepc77} utilized point flow to learn the driving policy in an End-to-End manner.

-\subsubsection{Multi-modal}
+\subsection{Multi-modal}